frontity-demos/2020-06-jsnation-workshop/README.md

 `
 ```

-Once the `<Header>` component has been created let's use it in our root component.
+Once the `<Header>` component has been created let's use it in our root component to wrap all the elements that we want contained in the header section of our site.

 ```jsx
 // File: /packages/jsnation-theme/src/theme-files/index.js